-Pet Cloning: Is it Safe?
+Pet Cloning: Is It Safe?
+Does It Make Sense?

 Our pets are with us such a short time and no one wants to say goodbye to a beloved pet.
 With pet cloning, you may not have to.
 Multiple companies can currently clone your dog or cat with a simple procedure — though it comes with a hefty price tag.
-What are your options for cloning your pet, and what are some of the possible risks?
+What are your options for cloning your pet, and what are some of the possible risks and ramifications?

 The Basics: What is Cloning?

 The definition of cloning is to “make an identical copy.”
-According to the pet-cloning company, ViaGen, “A cloned animal simply shares the identical genes from the donor pet, just like naturally occurring identical twins do.”
+According to the pet-cloning company, ViaGen, “A cloned animal shares the identical genes from the donor pet, just like naturally occurring identical twins do.”
 Cloning preserves your pet’s exact genetic identity.

 What is the Cost?

 The cloning itself costs $50,000 for dogs and $25,000 for cats according to ViaGen.
 The price includes state-of-the-art housing, high nutrition diets, expert veterinary care and many other features that enrich the lives of the newly cloned puppy or kitten to keep them happy and healthy.
+It also includes care and surgeries for female dogs that serve as egg providers and surrogates for the cloned pet.

 In addition, you need to cryogenically store a biopsy of your pet’s tissue and cells.
 This genetic preservation has a current one-time fee of $1600 plus $150 per year to store the tissues and cells.